LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.303.0
+*Released*: 1 March 2023
+* Migrate inventory.item.volume to exp.materials.storedAmount and inventory.item.volumeUnits to exp.materials.Units
+  * Update `SamplesEditableGrid` for move of amount and units from inventory.item to exp.materials
+  * Move measurement- and sample amount-related methods and models from ui-premium to here
+  * Relabel "Stored Amount" to "Amount"
+  * Separate editing of Stored Amount and Freeze/Thaw count on
+  * Account for storedAmount and Units fields now on samples grids
+  * Don't display amount and units in details display

 ### version 2.302.0
 *Released*: 28 February 2023
 - SampleStatusTag to query for status type if not provided